EPR in Asia: Fostering Peer-to-peer Learning, Understanding Unique Local Challenges

 Dr Yasuhiko Hotta speaking at the 16th Asia Pacific Roundtable on Sustainable Consumption and Production in Bangkok

-Dr Hotta highlighted that the implementation of the act came with a great degree of intervention from the manufacturer’s association.
+Dr Hotta highlighted how the act's implementation came with a great degree of manufacturer association help.
 Before the act took effect, the association established a voluntary agreement for the collection of used appliances in collaboration with municipalities.
-Furthermore, to make the take-back scheme most effective, the government optimized existing commercial habits whereby retailers take back used appliances from customers when they deliver new products.
-These two actions became the key to EPR implementation in Japan.
+The government also optimised existing commercial habits to make the take-back scheme most effective, whereby retailers take back used appliances from customers when they deliver new products.
+These two actions were key to EPR implementation in Japan.

-Mr Pranshu Sambhav, Founder and Director of Karo Sambhav, an e-waste company in India, said the pathway of EPR implementation in the country started back in 2012 when the E-Waste Management Rules took into effect.
-However, due to a lack of enforcement, effective implementation was not ensured.
+Mr Pranshu Sambhav, Founder and Director of Karo Sambhav, an e-waste company in India, said the pathway of EPR implementation in India started back in 2012 when the E-Waste Management Rules took effect.
+However, there was no effective implementation due to a lack of enforcement.
 Similarly, the Plastic Management Rules introduced in 2016 and in 2018 were revised to make them more operational.

-Over time, the EPR system developed in India, and the government issued the Battery Waste Management Rules and Waste Tyre Rules in 2022.
-Nevertheless, the implementation of EPR in the country still faces many challenges.
-Mr Sambhav drew attention to the fact that the fee that should be paid and collected by the producers under the EPR scheme needs to be calibrated carefully.
-The country also lagged in effective law enforcement, the establishment of digital monitoring systems and the availability of responsible recycling infrastructures.
+The EPR system developed over time in India, and the government issued the Battery Waste Management Rules and Waste Tyre Rules in 2022.
+But EPR implementation still faces many challenges.
+Mr Sambhav drew attention to how the fees paid and collected by the producers under the EPR scheme need to be calibrated carefully.
+The country also lags in effective law enforcement, the establishment of digital monitoring systems and the availability of responsible recycling infrastructure.

 ‘There is a misunderstanding that EPR is only about the producers.
 All actors in the value chain should be involved to enforce the scheme,’ concluded Mr Sambhav.

 Ms Pauline Goh, General Manager of the Malaysian Recycling Alliance (MAREA), said the EPR scheme targeting consumer packaging waste is still in the voluntary stage.
-There are several policies related to EPR in Malaysia, including the Twelfth Malaysia Plan and Malaysia Plastics Sustainability Roadmap 2021-2030.
-To propel the industry’s recycling efforts forward within the current legislative environment, MAREA is working on three value chains of waste: collection, separation, and recycling.
-MAREA is expected to help the country to reach a recycling rate of 25 percent by 2025.
+Malaysia has several policies related to EPR, including the Twelfth Malaysia Plan and Malaysia Plastics Sustainability Roadmap 2021-2030.
+To propel the industry’s recycling efforts forward within the current legislative environment, MAREA is working on three waste value chains: collection, separation, and recycling.
+MAREA is expected to help the country to reach a recycling rate of 25% by 2025.

-Dr Panate Manomaivibool, Head of the Circular Economy for Waste-free Thailand (CEWT) Research Center, Mae Fah Luang University shared the progress of EPR implementation in Thailand.
-He indicated that the country still has limited voluntary initiatives operational on the ground.
+Dr Panate Manomaivibool, Head of the Circular Economy for Waste-free Thailand (CEWT) Research Centre, Mae Fah Luang University, spoke of the progress of EPR implementation in Thailand.
+He said the country still has limited voluntary initiatives operational on the ground.

-‘One of the interpretations of EPR is that the companies implement it as part of Corporate Social Responsibility (CSR).
-The electronic industries have already tried it out within this framework, but the take-back scheme they applied was not effective since the capacity of the waste collection was less than expected’, Dr Manomaivibool explained.
+‘One of the interpretations of EPR is that the companies implement it as part of corporate social responsibility (CSR).
+The electronic industries have already tried it out within this framework, but the take-back scheme they applied was not effective since the capacity of the waste collection was less than expected,’ Dr Manomaivibool said.

-Mr Federico Tempestilli, the Circular Economy Consultant at the UNDP Cambodia, explained that the country plans to start with a voluntary EPR and move towards a mandatory one.
-In the voluntary stage, the country is targeting the “low-hanging fruit” products, such as PET bottles, for which the application of EPR would be easier and faster.
-The stage also comprises the effort to ban non-essential products, such as straws, cups, cutleries, and expanded polystyrene.
+Mr Federico Tempestilli, Circular Economy Consultant at the United Nations Development Programme (UNDP) Cambodia, said the country plans to start with voluntary EPR and move toward making it mandatory.
+In the voluntary stage, the country is targeting low-hanging fruit products such as PET bottles, for which EPR application is easier and faster.
+This stage also comprises banning non-essential products, such as straws, cups, cutlery, and expanded polystyrene.

-Meanwhile, for the mandatory stage, the country will set the roles of the government, private sector, and informal waste sector, enforce regulations related to EPR, and develop guidelines for eco-labelling and certifications for environmentally friendly products.
+For the mandatory stage, the country will set the roles of the government, private sector, and informal waste sector, enforce regulations related to EPR, and develop guidelines for eco-labelling and certification for environmentally friendly products.

-During the Q&A session, the narrow definition of the term “producer” in the EPR context was pointed out as problematic.
+The problematic narrow definition of the term producer in the EPR context was pointed out during the Q&A session.
 In developing countries, actual plastic producers are relatively limited in number and most of the plastic is injected into society by plastic importers.
-This causes the importers to feel not responsible for the post-consumer waste, as they are not directly involved in the production process.
+This causes the importers to not feel responsible for post-consumer waste, as they are not directly involved in the production process.

 ‘In some countries, including Japan, the importers are rightfully considered as producers,’ said Mr Kojima.

-To provide different perspectives, Mr Tempestilli added that the interpretation of the term “producer” in the EPR can differ from country to country.
-As such, he cited an example from Indonesia where the term ‘producer’ was gradually switched to ‘stakeholder’, in order to include a wider range of actors to share the responsibilities.
-He also explained that in Cambodia, terminologies surrounding EPR are still not clearly defined.
-However, after many dialogues on EPR, the term producers will likely include the importers.
+Providing a different perspective, Mr Tempestilli said the interpretation of the term producer in EPR can differ from country to country.
+As such, he cited an example from Indonesia where the term producer was gradually switched to stakeholder, in order to include a wider range of actors to share the responsibilities.
+He also said terminologies surrounding EPR in Cambodia are still not clearly defined.
+However, after much dialogue on EPR, the term producers will likely include importers.

-Another topic of discussion revolved around the idea that EPR should not focus only on waste management, such as waste collection and recycling, but that it should be applied to the entire value chain of the products.
-As such, the way forward for the Asian countries preparing to introduce the EPR is to consider this policy tool as a more holistic approach rather than a mere means of downstream waste management.
+Another topic of discussion revolved around the idea that EPR should not only focus on waste management such as waste collection and recycling, but it should also be applied to the entire product value chain.
+As such, the way forward for the Asian countries preparing to introduce the EPR is to consider this policy tool as a more holistic approach, rather than a mere means of downstream waste management.

-Dr Hotta closed the seminar by stating that ERIA and IGES would continue conducting the dialogue on EPR.
-In the future, ERIA and IGES plan to develop knowledge products related to EPR in emerging economies.
+Dr Hotta closed the seminar by saying ERIA and IGES would continue with EPR dialogue, and plan to develop EPR knowledge products in emerging economies.

 Divider